 Changing Place bathrooms are located in three locations across Mandurah, and a key can be borrowed from the Mandurah Visitor’s Centre seven days a week between 9 am and 4 pm.

-Assistance animals are welcomed provided they are trained and approved as an assistance animal.
+Assistance animals are welcomed, provided they are trained and approved as assistance animals.

 Autistic visitors and those with sensory sensitivities may like to download visual stories and text descriptions for each giant.
 These will provide a general guide for what to expect and what to do when visiting the Giants of Mandurah, providing key information to help you plan your visit and make the experience more predictable.